-This doesn’t have to mean your fridge is obsessively or meticulously organized.
-Here’s what my fridge genuinely looks like on most days:
+This doesn't have to mean your fridge is obsessively or meticulously organized.
+Here's what my ADHD fridge organization genuinely looks like on most days:

 To really take organizing your ADHD kitchen to the next level, try to put new stuff away behind stuff you already have.
 That way the food that will go bad first is right in the front when you open the fridge instead of getting pushed to the back where you'll forget about it.
 (In professional kitchens this is known as FIFO — first in, first out.)

-If the masking tape and pens aren’t within reach as I’m putting stuff into the fridge, I know I’d never remember to label things.
-Instead, I’d end up going to look for the masking tape and end up reorganizing a sock drawer or something, or end up putting leftovers away without labels only to find them 3 months later in the back of the fridge growing mold.
-So I keep the markers and tape right on the fridge where I can’t miss them.
+If the masking tape and pens aren't within reach as I'm putting stuff into the fridge, I know I'd never remember to label things.
+My whole ADHD fridge organization system would collapse.
+I'd end up going to look for the masking tape and end up reorganizing a sock drawer or something, or end up putting leftovers away without labels only to find them 3 months later in the back of the fridge growing mold.
+So I keep the markers and tape right on the fridge where I can't miss them.